 In recent years, a large body of literature has accumulated around the topic of research paper recom-12 mender systems.
-However, since most studies have focused on the variable of accuracy, they have 13 overlooked the serendipity of recommendations, which is an important determinant of user satisfaction.
-14 Serendipity is concerned with the novelty, relevance, and unexpectedness of recommendations, and so 15 serendipitous items are considered those which positively surprise users.
+However, since most studies have focused on the variable of accuracy, they have 13 overlooked the serendipity of recommendations, which is an important determinant of user satisfac-14 tion.
+Serendipity is concerned with the relevance and unexpectedness of recommendations, and so 15 serendipitous items are considered those which positively surprise users.
 The purpose of this article was 16 to examine two key research questions: firstly, whether a user's Tweets can assist in generating more 17 serendipitous recommendations; and secondly, whether the diversification of a list of recommended items 18 further improves serendipity.
 To investigate these issues, an online experiment was conducted in the 19 domain of computer science with 22 subjects.
-The results indicate that a user's Tweets do not improve 20 serendipity, but they can reflect recent research interests and are typically heterogeneous.
-Contrastingly, 21 diversification was found to lead to a greater number of serendipitous research paper recommendations.
-22
+As an evaluation metric, we use the serendipity score 20 (SRDP), in which the unexpectedness of recommendations is inferred by using a primitive recommenda-21 tion strategy.
+The results indicate that a user's Tweets do not improve serendipity, but they can reflect 22 recent research interests and are typically heterogeneous.
+Contrastingly, diversification was found to 23 lead to a greater number of serendipitous research paper recommendations.
+24

-23 INTRODUCTION
+25 INTRODUCTION

-To help researchers overcome the problem of information overload, various studies have developed 24 recommender systems (Beel et al., 2016; Bai et al., 2019).
-Recommendations are generated based on 25 considerations such as a user's own papers (Sugiyama and Kan, 2010) or the papers a user has accessed in 26 the past (Nascimento et al., 2011).
-Most previous studies have focused only on improving the accuracy of 27 recommendations, one example of which is normalised discounted cumulative gain (nDCG).
-However, 28 several studies on recommender systems conducted in other domains (e.g., movies) have drawn attention 29 to the fact that there are important aspects other than accuracy (McNee et al., 2006; Herlocker et al., 2004).
-30 One of these aspects is serendipity, which is concerned with the novelty of recommendations and the 31 degree to which recommendations positively surprise users (Ge et al., 2010).
-32 In this article, we study a research paper recommender system focusing on serendipity.
-Sugiyama 33 and Kan (2015) investigated serendipitous research paper recommendations, focusing on the influence 34 of dissimilar users and the co-author network on recommendation performance.
+To help researchers overcome the problem of information overload, various studies have developed 26 recommender systems (Beel et al., 2016; Bai et al., 2019).
+Recommendations are generated based on 27 considerations such as a user's own papers (Sugiyama and Kan, 2010; Kaya, 2018) or the papers a user has 28 accessed or liked in the past (Nascimento et al., 2011; Achakulvisut et al., 2016).
+Most previous studies 29 have focused only on improving the accuracy of recommendations, one example of which is normalised 30 discounted cumulative gain (nDCG).
+However, several studies on recommender systems conducted in 31 32 other domains (e.g., movies) have drawn attention to the fact that there are important aspects other than accuracy (McNee et al., 2006; Herlocker et al., 2004; Kotkov et al., 2016, 2018).
+One of these aspects is 33 serendipity, which is concerned with the unexpectedness of recommendations and the degree to which 34 recommendations positively surprise users (Ge et al., 2010).
+A survey by Uchiyama et al. (2011) revealed 35 that researchers think that it is important for them to be recommended serendipitous research papers.
+36 37 In this article, we study a research paper recommender system focusing on serendipity.
+Sugiyama and Kan (2015) investigated serendipitous research paper recommendations, focusing on the influence 38 and Kan (2015) investigated serendipitous research paper recommendations, focusing on the influence of dissimilar users and the co-author network on recommendation performance.
 In contrast, this study investigates the following research questions: